srl-labs/srl-elk-lab/blog/srl-elk-lab.md

         ],
 ```

-In the next turn ```_dateparsefailure``` tag appears in case datw plugin unable to parse specified field correctly, so date format should be revised and adjusted if necessary.
+In the next turn ```_dateparsefailure``` tag appears in case date plugin unable to parse specified field correctly, so date format should be revised and adjusted if necessary.
-For example, suring demo preparation I've encountered trivial issue and had to add line with ```"MMM  d HH:mm:ss", ```.
+For example, uring demo preparation I've encountered trivial issue and had to add line with ```"MMM  d HH:mm:ss", ```.

 ```json
         date {